 In these trances, Annie would sit with a bandage tied over her eyes and accurately describe events that were happening in far-flung locations, many of which were later verified.

-In 1873, Annie and another medium named C. E. Wood were employed as official mediums to the Newcastle Spiritual Evidence Society.
+In 1873, Annie and another medium named C. E. Wood were employed as official mediums to the Newcastle Spiritual Evidence Society (Originally named Newcastle Psychological Society).
 The society is still in operation today, four days a week, in the Jesmond area of Newcastle and sits under the modern umbrella of the Spiritualists’ National Union.
-Little is known of C. E. Wood, other than her forename was probably Catherine (she is also referred to as Kate) and that she grew up in extreme poverty.

 Newcastle, and the North-East in general, has enjoyed a long and chequered history with religious and spiritual beliefs, being a hotbed for non-conformity (denominations other than Anglican) and having nurtured several saints with supernatural powers.
 Arguably, this established landscape helped to nurture spiritualist beliefs, with family circles popping up throughout the counties like daisies.

 Annie and Catherine soon found themselves travelling the country, giving demonstrations of their powers to several groups and investigators alike.
-In 1875, the mediums sat for Henry Sidgwick and Frederick WH Myers under test conditions in Cambridge.
-Both Sidgwick and Myers would become founders of the Society for Psychical Research in 1822, but neither published their experiences of the sittings, although they were reportedly successful.
+In 1875, the mediums sat for Henry Sidgwick, Frederick WH Myers and Edmund Gurney under test conditions (both Sidgwick and Myers would become founders of the Society for Psychical Research in 1882).
+Between January and March, sittings were carried out at the home of T. P. Barkas in Newcastle, and in April, the women were paid to conduct seances at Myer’s house in Mayfair.
+Shortly thereafter they would conduct more sittings at Arthur Balfour’s house before returning to Newcastle and resuming work with the Society.

 In 1877, Annie was further tested back in Newcastle by Alderman T. P. Barkas.
 Barkas’ experiments were focused around making casts of spirit hands, which was another popular method of investigation in the latter part of the 19thCentury.
 During a sitting with a medium, warm wax would be used to create a ‘spirit mould’ which, when viewed in daylight, would offer proof of the medium’s legitimacy or fraud.
 Without the knowledge of the medium, Barkas added pink dye to the parrafin wax in order to ensure that the mould produced by the medium was not one that had been smuggled in by the medium herself.
 The exact outcome of these experiments is a little muddy, however, in the same year (1877), Mellon resigned from the society due to personal grievances with committee members.

-After her time in Europe, Annie travelled to Austria where she spent time operating as an independent medium.
-She soon married a man from Sydney named J. B. Mellon, and unusually continued to conduct private seances in her home following her nuptials.
+Unusually, Annie continued to conduct private seances in her home following her nuptials.
 Most commonly, mediumship was the realm of the single, unmarried woman and if conducted when married, would be for social gain, rather than monetary.

-Throughout her time in Australia, many researchers were convinced of her fraudulent methods, yet others continued to defend her mediumship.
+Throughout her time in Australia, Annie continued work as a medium with little controversy, save for T. S Henry’s alleged exposure.
 Most notably, William Thomas Stead (a spiritualist and pioneer of investigative journalism who paved the way for tabloid newspapers of the future) was a great defender of her skills.

 Similar experiments with Fairlamb were not as successful as she proclaimed them to be, with the investigators deeming both her and Wood to provide ‘equally unsatisfactory results.’
 In a rather damning conclusion, the work states how she firmly refused to be searched after a séance and,